deas/ka0s/README.md

 I use `mitmproxy` locally to try things out.

 ## Misc
+The `local` cluster uses metallb to provide a loadbalancer.
+It binds multiple services to a single IP using `metallb.universe.tf/allow-shared-ip`.

+The following ports are used:
+- `9091` : Litmus Portal
+- `9002` : Litmus Server (for remote agents)
+- `3000` : Grafana
+- `20001` : Kiali (Istio)

+Acting as a ChaosHub, this repo serves the `sock-shop` [scenario/workflow](./workflows/sock-shop/workflow.yaml)

 ### Autentication
 Grafana : `admin` / `prom-operator`.
 Litmus : `admin` / `litmus`.